 Spiritual Exploration – Explore personal beliefs while respecting the spiritual practices of others.

 In 2006, the Common Partner’s Program established a scholarship program.
 This Common Partners Scholarship is awarded to students who are committed to service, while furthering their education.
 The Common Partner’s Program represents some of the best and brightest students of Union College who work, individually and as a team, to “change the world through service.”
-Each year, we select a small number of students to receive scholarship for community outreach.
+Each year, we select a small number of students in the spring to receive scholarships for community outreach.
 They are selected at the discretion of the Director of the Common Partner’s Program.

 Academic and Financial Outreach